PushkarAgrawal17/Clippy.ai/README.md

 - Floating Clippy on every webpage
 - Chat with GPT-based AI (using OpenAI, Groq, or Together API)
-- Smart suggestions like:
+- Smart and engaging features when text is selected like:
-  - “Fix grammar”
+  - Summarizes/translates selected text
-  - “Summarize selected text”
+  - Gives quirky reactions
-  - “Write a reply”
+  - More such suggestions and reactions
-- Nostalgic Windows XP UI
+- Modern UI but with nostalgic effect
-- Optional voice input/output
+- Optional voice input
-- Personality switching (funny, helpful, sarcastic)
+- Cheerful and helpful personality
 - Fully open source and free!

 ---